Gun Laws in Delaware

 Possessing Firearms in Delaware

 Certain firearms are even banned from being inside the state, such as shotguns with sawed-off barrels that are eighteen inches or less.
 If the shotgun is shorter than twenty-six inches then it is illegal.
-The state of Delaware sets guidelines for who are allowed to possess firearms.
+The state of Delaware sets guidelines for who is allowed to possess firearms.
 Prohibited individuals include any individual who has been convicted of a felony; any individual who has been convicted of a violent crime where another person received bodily injury; individuals who have been convicted of misdemeanors and have yet to reach the five-year statute; individuals who have been convicted of possessing dangerous drugs, narcotics, or controlled substances; and any individual who has been committed to a sanitarium, mental institution, or mental hospital and left without a rehabilitation certificate.

 Individuals under the age of sixteen are not allowed to possess firearms without adult supervision.
 Adjudicated juveniles who are under the age of twenty-five lose their right to bear arms if they have been convicted of a crime that would otherwise be treated as an adult felony.
 Delaware states that selling, transferring, or giving a firearm to a prohibited individual is a felony as is it to purchase a firearm from a prohibited individual.
 Individuals who are under the age of sixteen are by law not allowed to possess BB guns or any other form of firearm without direct adult supervision.
 Possessing a spring-fired gun or an air gun that is larger than a BB gun qualifies as a misdemeanor in Delaware.